wavybangsy/RPG-Game-using-Linked-List/README.md

 ### HOW TO RUN THE GAME
   #### WINDOWS USER:
-  1. Double click the MAINPROJECT.exe file inside the 'Main Output' folder.
+  1. Double click the MAINPROJECT.exe file inside the 'MAIN OUTPUT' folder.

   #### MACOS USER:
-  1. Compile the MAINPROJECT.c file:  clang MAINPROJECT.c -o MAINPROJECT
+  1. Compile the MAINPROJECT.c file:  clang MAINPROJECT.c -o MAINPROJECT inside the "MAIN OUTPUT" folder
-  2. run the program generated.
+  2. Run the program generated.

 ---